Vonage/vbc-developer/getting-started/create-application.md

 ---
-title: Creating an Application
+title: Creating an API Application
-description: Learn how to create an application to use with Vonage Business Cloud APIs
+description: Learn how to create an API application to use with Vonage Business Cloud APIs
 navigation_weight: 3
 ---

 # Creating an Application

-To work with the Vonage Business Cloud APIs, you must create a Vonage Business Cloud application.
+To work with the Vonage Business Cloud APIs, you must create a API application.

 > Note: To avoid confusion, "application" in this context refers to a logical grouping of APIs.
 The application you are building to consume these APIs will be referred to as "application".